Mpow Bluetooth Over Ear Review

 The Mpow was one of the lower scorers in our portability testing, earning a 5 out of 10.
 The headphones don't fold up in any way and only come with a thin drawstring pouch.
 On the plus side, they are relatively light at 9 ounces.
 The TaoTronics TT-BH060 outdo the Mpow in this metric, weighing in at just 7.5 ounces and coming with a padded travel case.

-The Mpow Bluetooth Over Ear represents quite a good value.
-If you can stand to spend a bit more, the TaoTronics TT-BH060 provide a better overall value, but if you're not fussy about sound quality you won't be disappointed by the Mpow.
+The Mpow Bluetooth Over Ear represents quite a good value among the best over ear headphones.
+If you can stand to spend a bit more, the TaoTronics TT-BH060 provides a better overall value, but if you're not fussy about sound quality you won't be disappointed by the Mpow.

 The Mpow Bluetooth Over Ear is a decent set of wireless headphones that can accomodate budget shoppers.
 If you're willing to spend a bit more the TaoTronics TT-BH060 provide a better overall value.